 - Verify your dependents.
 If you are enrolling dependents for the first time, make sure you have their Social Security numbers, and approved documentation.
 For a complete list of approved documents go to List of Required Documentation for Dependent Eligibility.

 - Review and update your beneficiaries if applicable for the NCFlex Life, AD&D, Cancer, and Critical Illness plans.

 - Update your State Health Plan enrollment from 70/30 to 80/20 if you do not want to stay in the 70/30 Plan.

-- Complete the Tobacco Attestation.
-For Tobacco users to receive the $60 wellness credit, you must follow the instruction for the Tobacco Cessation requirement.
+- Complete the Tobacco Attestation as part of your State Health Plan enrollment in eBenefits.
+For tobacco users to receive the $60 wellness credit, you must follow the instruction for the Tobacco Cessation requirement.

 - Re-enroll in the Flexible Spending Account for health care and/or dependent care.

 - Save your enrollment changes and print your annual enrollment confirmation statement to confirm that you have taken an enrollment action.

 - To enroll in the UNC MetLife Group Term Life plan or Income Replacement plans (The Standard Disability or The Lincoln) click on the links for benefit information and enrollment forms.